 The Texas Judicial Branch offers numerous employment opportunities at both the state and local level that provide a rewarding career of public service working to ensure equal justice for all.
-This page lists all state-level Judicial Branch positions, including both paid and unpaid opportunities.
-Local-level Judicial Branch positions may be posted on local government websites.
 State-level Judicial Branch employees are employees of the State of Texas who are entitled to a competitive benefit package, including health insurance, dental insurance and retirement plans.

 |Court of Criminal Appeals||Deputy Clerk III||Austin, TX||$36,000.00|